KOPB-FM

 KOPB-FM (91.5 FM) is a non-commercial, listener-supported radio station licensed to Portland, Oregon.
-It is owned by Oregon Public Broadcasting and airs a public radio news and talk format.
+It is owned by Oregon Public Broadcasting as the flagship of the radio network of the organization and airs a public radio news and talk format.
 It is a member station of National Public Radio (NPR), American Public Media, the Public Radio Exchange (PRX), and airs the BBC World Service overnight.
 KOPB-FM serves as the flagship station for OPB, simulcast on multiple stations and FM translators in Oregon.
 It is a primary entry point station for the Emergency Alert System.
+Its studios are located at the organization's headquarters, radio, and television studios on South Macadam Avenue in Portland.

 KOPB-FM is a Class C0 station with an effective radiated power (ERP) of 73,000 watts.
 The transmitter is off NW Skyline Boulevard, inside Forest Park in Portland.